 - a.
-All projects subject to these standards require the applicant to complete a Stormwater Permit Application form and submit plans and other required documents as required below.
-Prior to commencement of land disturbance, the applicant must obtain written approval as required by this Ordinance. - 5.
-Other Required Permits - a.
-In addition to local approval, copies of the following permits shall be required if applicable: - a.
+In addition to local approval, copies of the following permits shall be required if applicable: - i.
 RSA 485-A:17 requires a permit from the New Hampshire Department of Environmental Services (NHDES) Water Supply and Pollution Control Division for "...any person proposing to significantly alter the characteristic of the terrain, in such a manner as to impede natural runoff or create an unnatural runoff ..."
-Regulations require this permit for any project involving more than one-hundred thousand (100,000) contiguous square feet of disturbance or if such activity occurs in or on the border of the surface waters of the state. - b.
-RSA 482-A requires a permit from the Department of Environmental Services for any person desiring to "...excavate, remove, fill, dredge or construct any structures in or on any bank, flat, marsh, or swamp in and adjacent to any waters of the State." - c.
+Regulations require this permit for any project involving more than one-hundred thousand (100,000) contiguous square feet of disturbance or if such activity occurs in or on the border of the surface waters of the state.

+- ii.
+RSA 482-A requires a permit from the Department of Environmental Services for any person desiring to "...excavate, remove, fill, dredge or construct any structures in or on any bank, flat, marsh, or swamp in and adjacent to any waters of the State." - iii.
 National Pollutant Discharge Elimination System (NPDES) Stormwater Discharge Permit.
 A permit issued by the Environmental Protection Agency (EPA) or by the State under authority delegated pursuant to 33 USC, section 1342 (b) that authorizes the discharge of pollutants to waters of the United States.
 For a cumulative disturbance of one (1) acre of land that EPA considers "construction activity," which includes, but is not limited to clearing, grading, excavation, and other activities that expose soil typically related to landscaping, demolition, and construction of structures and roads, a federal permit will be required.
 Consult the EPA for specific rules.
-This EPA permit is in addition to any state or local permit required. - d.
+This EPA permit is in addition to any state or local permit required. - b.
 Stormwater Pollution Prevention Plan (SWPPP), if applicable.

-G: Stormwater Management for New Development
+H. Stormwater Management for New Development

 - 1. All proposed stormwater management practices and treatment systems shall meet the following performance standards. - 2.
 Alternatives to stream and wetland crossings that eliminate or minimize environmental impacts shall be considered.
 Existing surface waters, including ponds, rivers, perennial, and intermittent streams (natural or channelized), and wetlands (including vernal pools) shall be protected by the minimum buffer setback distances (as specified in the Zoning and Regulations).
 Stormwater and erosion and sediment control BMPs shall be located outside the specified buffer zone unless otherwise approved by the Planning Board.
 Alternatives to stream and wetland crossings that eliminate or minimize environmental impacts shall be considered.
-When necessary, as determined by the Planning Board or their representative, stream and wetland crossings shall comply with state recommended design standards to minimize impacts to flow and enhance animal passage (see the NHDES Stream Crossing Guidelines, as amended). - Low Impact Development (LID) site planning and design strategies must be used to the maximum extent practicable to reduce stormwater runoff volumes, protect water quality, and maintain predevelopment site hydrology.
+When necessary, as determined by the Planning Board or their representative, stream and wetland crossings shall comply with state recommended design standards to minimize impacts to flow and enhance animal passage (see the NHDES Stream Crossing Guidelines, as amended). - 3.
+Low Impact Development (LID) site planning and design strategies must be used to the maximum extent practicable to reduce stormwater runoff volumes, protect water quality, and maintain predevelopment site hydrology.
 Low Impact Development techniques that preserve existing vegetation, reduce the development footprint, minimize, or disconnect impervious area, and use enhanced stormwater Best Management Practices (BMPs) (such as raingardens, bioretention systems, tree box filters, and similar stormwater management landscaping techniques) shall be incorporated into landscaped areas as discussed in the NH Stormwater Manual.
 Volumes 1 and 2, December 2008, as amended or other equivalent means approved by the Town.
 Capture and reuse of stormwater is strongly encouraged.
 The applicant must document in writing why Low Impact Development strategies are not appropriate when not used to manage stormwater.
-Community Development/DPW Department officials may consult with the Conservation Commission as needed.
+Community Development/DPW Department officials may consult with the Conservation

+Commission as needed.